 An effective animation is one that catches a user’s attention with relevant information and points them to important areas of the site.
 A visitor should be able to turn it off if they choose not to watch it.

 2. Difficult navigation

 Expect your visitor to be someone who is impatient and busy.
 Now put yourself in that user’s shoes.
 How would you expect them to feel when they visit your website, spend a minute only to realise they have to do this and that, and some more before arriving to the page that they’re looking for?

 It only takes a few seconds to capture your visitor’s attention.
 We’re talking about a regular user.
-One who has access to thousands if not millions of content for potential browsing.
-There’s only so much the human mind is willing to put up with especially in this generation where it’s expected to find relevant information in just a few seconds.
+One who has access to thousands if not millions of pages of content for potential browsing.
+There’s only so much the human mind is willing to put up with especially in this era where we increasingly expect to find relevant information in just a few seconds.

 Some businesses will certainly want to take the unique and original approach of placing their navigation elsewhere besides the top, but this can often negatively affect the user’s experience.
 If you insist on going for an original navigation placement, make sure it’s visible for the customer to see and allows them to seamlessly browse the site.
 Make a visitor squint too hard in confusion and they might just end up looking for the information they need somewhere else.